akka/akka/docs/src/main/paradox/scala/http/common/uri-model.md

     ```

-Below are some more examples of valid URI strings, and how you can construct a `Uri` model class instances
+Below are some more examples of valid URI strings, and how you can construct a @unidoc[Uri] model class instances
 @scala[,using `Uri.from()` method by passing `scheme`, `host`, `path` and `query` parameters].

 Scala